gohugoio/hugo/content/content-management/formats.md

 As Hugo ships with Mmark, using the syntax is as easy as changing the extension of your content files from `.md` to `.mmark`.

-In the event that you want to only use Mmark in specific files, you can also define the Mmark syntax in the front matter of individual content (`.md`) files:
+In the event that you want to only use Mmark in specific files, you can also define the Mmark syntax in your content's front matter:

 ```yaml
 ---